theblockstalk/upgradeable-proxy/README.md

 To see the simplest way of implementing an upgradeable smart contract, check out UintSimple.sol and it's test suite.

 There are several ways to structure a smart contract that will be upgradeable.
 The following three sections explain these different structures and their pros and cons.
 In each of the structures, it was found that the gas cost increase was the same (~3% or 1100 gas).
-For each mechanism, the following smart contract will be upgraded with new logic for the setValue() function:

 ```
 contract UintSimpleV1 is Upgradeable {
     uint value;